BenziAhamed/todo/README.md

 * `this is a task` is the text of the todo item
 * `@mon` is the due date specifier

-Every section other than the task description is optional
+Every section other than the task description is optional.
+All sections can appear anywhere.

 ### Due dates